diyefi/Puma-HowTo/doc/spin1/assembly_overview.md

 # Assembling the board #

-**The [schematics] are a 'guideline' only and can be opened with any PDF viewer, all changes necessary are contained in the [BOM] and explained [here](#using_bom).
-Note, the schematics contain many errors and the original design is not usable as is.**
+**The [schematics] are a 'guideline' only, and can be opened with any PDF viewer.
+All changes necessary are contained in the [BOM] and explained [here](#using_bom).
+Note, the schematics contain many, many, errors and the original design is not usable as is.**

-Optionally the repo's with all development files can be cloned.
+Optionally the repos with all development files can be cloned.
 Click on [cloning Puma] for further details.

-This is a 'hand assembly' process and therefore the components will be placed from the centre of the PCB out toward the four edges, starting with the components that require the most amount of work to mount.
+This is a 'hand assembly' process, and therefore the components will be placed from the centre of the PCB out toward the four edges, starting with the components that require the most amount of work to mount.
-All through hole components will be populated after the reflow process has been preformed.
+All through-hole components will be populated after the reflow process has been performed.

-#### Important: A anti-static surface must be present during assembly, an anti-static wrist strap should also be worn at all times.
+#### Important: An anti-static surface must be present during assembly; an anti-static wrist strap should also be worn at all times.

-For future reference if a component direction is not specified it is **non polarised** and  can be mounted in either direction.
+For future reference if a component direction is not specified it is **non-polarised** and can be mounted in either direction.

-The PCB to component directions will always be referenced in the following manner:
+The component placement directions will always be referenced in the following manner:

 - PCB TOP side orientation:
 	- "**Spin 1**" and Puma eyes will always be in the lower right hand corner.